Our Standards

 Evidence-based practice.

 Every therapist is trained in at least one evidence-based modality relevant to the programs they serve: CBT, ERP for OCD, EMDR for trauma, EFT for couples, or grief-focused therapy.
-Every provider commits to coordinated care — shared plans, joint sessions, written updates between therapist and imam.
+Every provider commits to coordinated care: shared plans, joint sessions, written updates between therapist and spiritual advisor.

 3. 03